How Virtual Desktops Help Enhance Your Business

 Virtual Desktops Keep Data Secure

 The virtual desktop, especially when hosted in the cloud on a dedicated server, can be particularly useful in industries that involve storing and using large amounts of personal data, such as healthcare and financial services.
-With a virtual desktop, users can access information such as patient records or the tax returns using cloud hosted QuickBooks as needed, without keeping it on a local machine where it could be lost or compromised.
+With a virtual desktop, users can access information such as patient records or tax returns using cloud-hosted QuickBooks as needed, without keeping it on a local machine where it could be lost or compromised.
 The virtual desktop also allows companies to install company-wide security precautions on all desktops from a centralized location, rather than addressing these issues on each individual computer.

 Virtual Desktops Lower Environmental Impacts

 Virtualization and cloud technologies of all kinds can help companies lower the environmental impact of doing business.
-Virtual desktops in all configurations can reduce the need for locally installed hardware and software, and centralized hosting can lower energy expenditures, too, with benefits not only for profits, but also for conserving energy overall.
+Virtual desktops in all configurations can reduce the need for locally installed hardware and software, and centralized hosting can lower energy expenditures, too, with benefits not only for profits but also for conserving energy overall.
 With no local infrastructure needed, cloud-based DaaS can have an even greater impact.

 Should My Business Use a Virtual Desktop Hosted in the Cloud?

-We think so – RDP and VDI technology offer numerous benefits to businesses from extensive server customization in dedicated environments and improved remote accessibility to data security and business scalability.
+We think so – RDP and VDI technology offer numerous benefits to businesses from extensive server customization in dedicated environments and improved remote access to data security and business scalability.
 However, ultimately the decision is up to you based on what your company needs and goals are.